-With each thumbnail image or images, click to get a larger image.
-With multiple photographs, right click to advance or left click to go backward.
+With each thumbnail image or image, click to get a larger image.
+With multiple photographs, click on the far-right arrow to advance or the left arrow to go backward.

 - views from Marriott’s Ko Olina Beach Club, Kapolei – Oahu, Hawaii

-Before getting into detail, allow me to state unequivocally that Hawaii is a magical place.
+Before getting into detail, allow me to state that Hawaii is a magical place.
 A veritable paradise.
-We vacationed on one of the eight Hawaiian islands; Oahu, meaning “The Gathering Place”.
-From the scenery to the weather, to the people, absolutely everything makes this a wonderful place to visit—and likely, a great place to live.
+We vacationed on one of the eight Hawaiian Islands, Oahu, meaning “The Gathering Place.”
+Everything from the scenery to the weather, to the people, absolutely everything makes this a wonderful place to visit—and a delightful place to live.
 The Islanders are incredibly friendly.
 We benefitted by touring out of peak season.
-It certainly helped that Marriott has a magnificent resort, with unparalleled service, and high-quality amenities to satisfy the most discerning guest.
+It certainly helped that Marriott has a magnificent resort, with unparalleled service and high-quality amenities to satisfy the most discerning guest.

-Hawaii probably has a higher cost of living than mainland US.
-There are no venomous snakes on the islands.
-A few bugs like mosquitos that bite and sting are present.
-There are 19 different species of cockroaches.
+Hawaii has a higher cost of living than the mainland U.S. There are no venomous snakes on the islands.
+A few bugs like mosquito bites and stings are present.
+There are 19 distinct species of cockroaches.
 We did not encounter any insects.
 When visiting Hawaii, Customs and Immigration are concerned about what you are bringing onto the islands.
 Food is confiscated.
-Animals are not permitted unless first quarantined.
+Animals are not permitted unless they are first quarantined.

 Arriving in Hawaii, also in the Northern Hemisphere, just a few degrees south of the Tropic of Cancer, was lush with green foliage.
-November is the start of the wet season, and end of the hurricane season.
+November is the start of the wet season and the end of the hurricane season.
 The average temperature is 77F (25C).

-In around 1000 A.D., Tahitians arrived, along with their belief in God and the practice of the kapu system (a hierarchal social order similar to caste in Hindu culture).
-Hawaii entered into the age of chiefdoms.
+In around 1000 A.D., Tahitians arrived, along with their belief in God and the practice of the Kapu system (a hierarchal social order like caste in Hindu culture).
+Hawaii entered the age of chiefdoms.
 While conflicts for the expansion of territories and power were frequent, this period also witnessed the birth of hula (dancing) and surfing.

 In 1791, a royal dynasty was established under King Kamehameha the Great.
 Between Cook’s arrival and 1820, wars, disease, and famine killed more than half of the Hawaiian population, and the years from 1778 to 1866 witnessed a loss of about 243,000 Hawaiians, according to a report to Congress by the Committee on Indian Affairs.